microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** return an `x-ms-error-code` response header with a string error code indicating what went wrong.

-*NOTE: Error code values are part of your API contract (because customer code is likely to do comparisons against them) and cannot change in the future.*
+*NOTE: `x-ms-error-code` values are part of your API contract (because customer code is likely to do comparisons against them) and cannot change in the future.*

+:heavy_check_mark: **YOU MAY** implement the `x-ms-error-code` values as an enum with `"modelAsString": true` because it's possible add new values over time.
+In particular, it's only a breaking change if the same conditions result in a different top-level error code.

+:warning: **YOU SHOULD NOT** add new top-level error codes to an existing API without bumping the service version.

-:white_check_mark: **DO** carefully craft `x-ms-error-code` string values for errors that are recoverable at runtime.
+:white_check_mark: **DO** carefully craft unique `x-ms-error-code` string values for errors that are recoverable at runtime.
+Reuse common error codes for usage errors that are not recoverable.

-:white_check_mark: **DO** ensure that the top-level `code` field's value is identical to the `x-ms-error-code` header's value.
+:white_check_mark: **DO** ensure that the top-level error's `code` value is identical to the `x-ms-error-code` header's value.

 :white_check_mark: **DO** document the service's error code strings; they are part of the API contract.